NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 # Introduction

-The low utilization problem of traditional TCP in fast long-distance networks is well documented in {{K03}} and {{?RFC3649}}.
+The low utilization problem of traditional TCP in fast and long-distance networks is well documented in {{K03}} and {{?RFC3649}}.
 This problem arises from a slow increase of the congestion window following a congestion event in a network with a large bandwidth-delay product (BDP). {{HKLRX06}}